-If zeta is that fraction, if zeta is the fractional number of photons that are absorbed and that generate so zeta fractional number.
-Zeta comprises of 2 components, please see this, one out of all the photons which are absorbed all may not lead to generation of electron hole pairs.
-Why?
-What would happen to the rest?
-Some of them may just generate phonons, it is not necessary that they can give energy to the lattice also.
+In the external circuit if zeta is that fraction, if zeta is the fractional number, is the fractional number of photons that are absorbed and that generates.
+So, zeta fractional number, zeta comprises of two components.
+Please see this one, out of all the photons, which are absorbed, all may not lead to generation of electron-hole pairs.
+Why, what would happen to the rest?
+Some of them may just generate phonons, it is not necessary, that they should, they can give energy to the lattice.

-Some of the photons may give energy to the lattice and get absorbed.
-Some of the photons may get absorbed in traps.
-There may be trap states so a photon may get absorbed in lifting this.
-This is not a free carrier, so some of the energy may out of the all photons which are incident if N number of photons are incident absorbed, N are absorbed.
-Only a fraction zeta times N will contribute to the external current.
+Also, some of the photons may give energy to the lattice and get absorbed; some of the photons may get absorbed in traps.
+There may be trap states, so a photon will get absorbed in lifting this.
+This is not a free carrier, so some of the energy may be out of the all photons, which are incident.
+If n number of photons are incident, absorbed, n are absorbed only a fraction zeta times, n will contribute to the external current; contribute to external current.
+So, zeta comprises of two parts, one all photons, all absorbed photons.
+All absorbed photons may not, may not generate, generate e-h pairs, e-h pairs, e-h pairs.

-So zeta comprises of 2 parts, one all photons all absorbed photons may not generate e-h pairs, second the generated e-h pairs may immediately recombine, some of the generated e-h pairs may immediately recombine due to defects or surface states.
-So some of them some of the generated e-h pairs may immediately recombine.
+Second, the generated e-h pairs may immediately recombine some of the generated e-h pairs may immediately recombine due to defects or surface states.
+So, some of them, some of the generated e-h pairs, e-h pairs may immediately recombine.
+I hope you can see this, immediately recombine, which means even though n photons are absorbed, only a fraction of them will lead to generation of carrier pairs, electron-hole pairs, which are contributing to the current in the external circuit.

-I hope you can see this immediately recombine, which means even though N photons are absorbed only a fraction of them will read to generation of carrier pairs, electron hole pairs which are contributing to the current in the external circuit.
-Please see I had drawn a circuit like this.
-Let me make it clear what I am referring to.
-So here is the incident photon flux here, it generates let us say an incident photon creates an electron hole pair in the semiconductor.
+Please see, I had drawn a circuit like this.
+Let me make it clear what am I referring to.
+So, here is the incident photon flux, here it generates, let us say, an incident.
+Photon creates an electron-hole pair in the semiconductor.
 The electron will start moving towards this and hole will start moving here.
-So long as the electron and holes are moving, they are contributing to the current in the external circuit, but the generated electron holes may immediately recombine due to the presence of surface states or defect states in the medium and the moment they recombine they are no more contributing to this.
+So long as the electron and holes are moving, they are contributing to the current in the external circuit, but the generated electron-holes may immediately recombine due to the presence of surface states or defect states in the medium.
+And if they, the moment they recombine, they are no more contributing to this.
 Do you follow?

-Out of all absorbed photons every photon may not lead to generation of carrier pairs and second even though they lead to generation of pairs, the generated pairs may immediately recombine and therefore the actual number of carrier hole pairs, which are contributing to the external circuit will be<the generated number of carrier hole pairs, which means zeta so the current and therefore this needs to be multiplied by a factor zeta that is all.
-So what is this?
+Out of all absorbed photons every photon may not lead to generation of carrier pairs.
+And second, even though they lead to generation of pairs, the generated pairs may immediately recombine and therefore, the actual number of carrier whole pairs, which are contributing to the external circuit will the less than the generated number of carrier hole pairs, which means, zeta.
+So, 0 less than zeta less than 1, so n are absorbed; n is the number of photons absorbed.
+Zeta times n will only contribute to the current and therefore, this needs to be multiplied by a factor zeta, that is all.